dotnet/docs-maui/docs/android/deployment/publish-google-play.md

     :::image type="content" source="media/publish/vs/enter-password.png" alt-text="Screenshot of entering your password for your signing identity in Visual Studio.":::

 Visual Studio will sign your app bundle and upload it to Google Play.

-## Manually upload to Google Play

-The first time an AAB is submitted to Google Play, it must be manually uploaded through the Google Play Console.
-This enables Google Play to match the signature of the key on all future bundles to the original key used for the first version of the app.

-Steps:

-1. Create an ad-hoc AAB.
-Although the app will be distributed via Google Play it must be manually uploaded the first time (otherwise error).

-## Upload to Google Play from Visual Studio

-## Troubleshooting

-An AAB must have already been submitted to Google Play before you can publish it from Visual Studio.
-If you attempt to publish an AAB from Visual Studio that hasn't first been uploaded from the Play Console, you'll receive the following error:

-> Google Play requires you to manually upload your first package (APK/AAB) for this app.
-You can use an ad-hoc package for this.

-When this error occurs, manually upload an AAB (via ad-hoc publishing) via the Google Play Console.
-Then subsequent releases of the app can be published through Visual Studio.
-However, you must change the version code of the app for each upload, otherwise the following error will occur:

-> An AAB with version code (1) has already been uploaded.

-To resolve this error, rebuild the app with a different version number and then resubmit it to Google Play via Visual Studio.

-> [!NOTE]
-> The app's version number can be updated by increasing the value of the `ApplicationVersion` integer property in the app's project file.